Wyndham Rewards Experiences: Lowest-Competition Auctions

 We track every Wyndham Rewards auction that comes through the platform, and the headline finding is unusual: Wyndham has the lowest bidding competition of any program we follow.
 That is the opposite of the bidding-war story you see on the airline programs, and it is the single most useful thing to understand before you place a bid.
 This guide walks a newcomer through how the marketplace actually works, what the points data says, and where to be careful.

 If you want the broader mechanics of how points auctions work across every program, start with our guide to how points auctions work.
-This post is the Wyndham-specific layer on top of that.
+This post is the Wyndham-specific layer on top of that, and it pairs with the full Wyndham Rewards program page, which always shows what is live and what has recently closed.

 What Wyndham Rewards Experiences is